Jolmberg/fn22snesticle/README.md

 ## Requirements

-fn22snesticle.py requires Python 3 and the pillow (PIL) module.
+fn22snesticle.py requires Python 3.
+Using custom banners requires the pillow (PIL) module, but this is strictly optional.

 ## Usage